GabrielZre/GabrielZre/README.md

-- 👋 Hi, I’m @GabrielZre
+- 👋 Hi, I’m @GabrielZre, informatic science student
 - 👀 I’m interested in programming, mostly in Java.
 - 🌱 I’m currently developing my scooter app which calculates the distance, time, average speed and getting info about current battery state via bluetooth module, extended by GPS tracker, to find the scooter.
 Users can save the trip details to database.
 Every saved trip is displaying in user history.